GlareDB/glaredb/docs/exp-store.md

 How various SQL commands will map to operations at this layer.

 Note that catalog operations are assumed to eventually become transactional.
+Ideally everything will use the same transaction framework.
+Every "delta" (inserts, deletes, updates, ddl) being inserted into the delta file will contain a start transaction timestamp, and a null commit timestamp.
+To commit, a "commit" delta will be added and we updated the provisional record with the commit timestamp.

 ### `CREATE SCHEMA ...`